The Mortgage Guy Knows Your Clients First: Lender Relationship Secrets for Insurance Agents (Part 1)

 Whatever form the initial value takes, the message is the same: I understand your business, I can make your process easier, and I'm not here just to take referrals.

-What Part 2 Covers
+What Does Part 2 Cover?

 The lender relationship conversation goes deeper in Part 2, specifically into how to maintain these partnerships over time, how to handle the situations where a client's lender-preferred agent and your agency are competing for the same account, and what Matt has seen agents do to sustain referral relationships that last years rather than months.